-BELOW is the SUMMARY OF THE EVENTS in AWWW2018
+BELOW is the SUMMARY OF THE EVENTS in AWWW2019

-You can get a quick overview of the events below, look at the programme for the full story, or pick up a printed festival brochure which you'll soon find in the library, local shops and restaurants, and all around Archway and North London
+You can get a quick overview of the events below, look at the programme for the full story, or pick up a printed festival brochure which you'll soon find in the library, local shops, Archway Market, restaurants, and all around Archway and North London

 Any questions, just drop us a line here!

 Carl Cattermole, Caitlin Davies & Erika Flowers - prisoner books benefit

 Carl Cattermole presents his essential guide to life in UK prisons: ‘Prison a Survival Guide’.
 Author & historian Caitlin Davies presents her book: ‘Bad Girls, A History of Rebels and Renegades’.
 They are joined by Erika Flowers who will present her artwork inspired by her stay in Holloway.

 THIS EVENT IS A BENEFIT TO BUY BOOKS FOR PRISONERS IN THE UK, ADMINISTERED BY CHARITIES ‘HAVEN DISTRIBUTION’ AND BOOKS BEYOND BARS.’
 ALL TICKET SALES WILL GO TOWARDS BUYING BOOKS FOR PRISONERS FROM THEIR WISH-LISTS.

 Saturday 14th | 2.30pm | Archway Methodist Church | £5

 'Andi Oliver & Hardeep Singh Kohli talk food…